Event inputs

 What is a good profit margin for a coffee cart event?

-Most coffee cart operators target a 50 to 70 percent net margin after labor and travel.
+A healthy target is a 50 to 75 percent net margin after labor and travel.
 Below 40 percent the event is rarely worth it once you account for prep time, breakdown, vehicle wear, and the days you cannot work because you are recovering.
-Above 70 percent usually means you are leaving money on the table or underpaying yourself.
+Above 75 percent usually means you are leaving money on the table or underpaying yourself.

 What costs should I include in cost per drink?